ChampionSamay1644/Enhanced-E-HR-Management-System/README.md

 We have 4 hierarchies in our project:

 1. **Admin:**
-   - Create & Remove HR logins
+   - Create & Remove all logins
+   - Approve Resignation
    - Admin can log in as HR/Manager/Employee

 2. **HR:**
-   - Salary Management
+   - Employee Management
    - Employee Add/Remove
    - Approve bonus/promotion/resignations
    - Employee hours attended
-   - Survey/feedbacks/complaints checking
+   - Survey/complaints checking

 3. **Manager:**
    - Performance review